slime-systems/slime-document--support/docs/guides.md

 const secret = 'Bl9j0NXcWz70VMqxzk3Psk1ZAwQ6Pa5xlT9EHucd';
 ~~~

-#### Where to find the credentials?
+#### Where to Find the Credentials?

-After logging into the customer portal, go to the project dashboard;
+After logging into the customer portal,
+go to the project dashboard,
-you can generate an API key from the "API Keys" section of the project dashboard.
+and generate an API key from the "API Keys" section.

-Not having a project yet?
+Don't have a project yet?
 Create a project now by clicking on the "New Project" link.

 #### Testing the credentials

-You could rerun the hello example as many times as you want after editing [./index.js](../examples/hello/index.js) on
+You can editing [./index.js](../examples/hello/index.js) and rerun the hello example as many times as you want.
-your machine.

 ~~~sh
 npm start
 ~~~

-You will be greeted with the successful API response if done correctly, similar to:
+A successful API response will look like:

 ~~~json
 {